Overview

 Environmental Management System (EMS)

-Sun Tran’s maintenance facility is the first United States transit maintenance facility to earn EMS certification compliant with the ISO 14001 standard.
+Sun Tran’s maintenance facility is one of the first United States transit maintenance facilities to earn EMS certification compliant with the ISO 14001 standard.
 What does ISO 14001 mean?
 It’s the system standard established by the International Organization for Standardization.
 Certification of the EMS to this standard demonstrates that an organization has a strong management system in place for continually improving its environmental performance with regards to regulatory compliance and pollution prevention.

 Sun Tran is strongly committed to maintaining a safe and clean environment, preventing pollution and preserving the community’s natural desert resources.